Skip to content

 6. For passporting PSPs

 An IMEL or IP authorised elsewhere in the EU and operating in Italy is an obligated subject under D.Lgs 231/2007 for Italian-attributable activity.
-The full framework applies.
+The full framework applies — all five streams, not just the SOS.
 The AML representative for Italian activity (the responsabile antiriciclaggio) should typically be Italy-resident — see our AML representative across the EU piece.

 How does the Italian sanctions framework differ from the EU consolidated list?

-The EU list applies uniformly.
-Italy adds national listings administered through the CSF.
-Obligated subjects must screen against both.
+The EU list applies uniformly across the Union.
+Italy adds national listings coordinated through the CSF.
+Obligated subjects must screen against both — vendor list packages should be checked for Italian coverage explicitly.

 Is the Italian UBO register publicly accessible?

-Can my home-state framework substitute for Italian obligations?
+Can my home-state AML framework substitute for the Italian obligations?

-No for activity carried on in Italy.
-Substantive AML obligations apply to Italian-attributable activity regardless of where the licence sits.
+No, not for activity carried on in Italy.
+Substantive AML obligations attach to Italian-attributable activity regardless of where the licence sits.

 What is the Guardia di Finanza’s role?

 Criminal investigation of money-laundering and terrorism-financing offences.
-UIF disseminates intelligence; Guardia di Finanza investigates.
-Obligated subjects may receive formal requests for information during investigations.
+UIF disseminates intelligence; the Guardia di Finanza investigates and may serve formal information requests on obligated subjects, which must be answered confidentially and on time.

 How does the EU AML package change things?

-The new EU AML Regulation (2024/1624) and AMLA Regulation (2024/1620) reshape the centralised framework.
-Italy’s national framework will evolve in line; Banca d’Italia will apply Italian specifics where the EU package leaves room.
+The EU AML Regulation (2024/1624) and the AMLA Regulation (2024/1620) reshape the centralised framework.
+Italy’s national framework will evolve in line, with Banca d’Italia applying Italian specifics where the package leaves room.

 How does this interact with sanctions screening at instant-payment speed?

-The IPR introduces the customer-level screening model with at-least-daily refresh.
-The Italian framework’s national listings apply on top — see sanctions screening at instant-payment speed.
+The IPR introduces customer-level screening with at-least-daily refresh.
+The Italian national listings apply on top of the EU list in that model — see sanctions screening at instant-payment speed.

-• Map your AML programme against the five Italian streams.
+• MLRO: map your AML programme against the five Italian streams and identify which ones your home-state framework never built for.

-• Integrate Registro Imprese UBO queries into legal-entity onboarding.
+• KYC lead: integrate Registro Imprese UBO queries into legal-entity onboarding and periodic review, with a documented discrepancy procedure.

-Related: UIF Italy · AML representative across the EU · Sanctions screening at instant-payment speed
+Related: UIF anomaly indicators · Filing a SOS via Infostat-UIF · UIF Italy · AML representative across the EU · Sanctions screening at instant-payment speed · Comunicazioni oggettive — the monthly UIF cash return · The EU AML package — AMLR, AMLD6 and AMLA

 Related reads.